tumarkuss/AI-MachineLearning/index.md

 # Hello!
-This Tumar Kussainov's AI/Machine Learning repository:
+This is Tumar Kussainov's AI/Machine Learning repository:

 I will not be posting my [personal project](www.github.com/tumarkuss/AI-MachineLearning-Practice/MatchAI) documentation here yet.
 But some of the techniques and AI practices will be available in the [Practice](www.github.com/tumarkuss/AI-MachineLearning-Practice/Practice) directory.
 I will be more than glad to share some of my work with you in exchange for your opinion; feel free to [contact me](mailto:tumarkuss@gmail.com)